UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Notes:

-We are going to learn how to create a remote repository in GitHub and then to clone it locally using the terminal or JupyterLab.
+We are going to learn how to create a remote repository in GitHub and then to clone it locally using the terminal and JupyterLab.

 Cloning a GitHub repository is not the same as downloading it to your computer.
 When you clone it you are downloading the files and all the project history